nyu-pl-fa22/class11/README.md

     position).

-  * If `C2` is invariant in its *i*th type parameter, then `Ti` occurs in invariant position, irregardless of what the variance of the occurrence of `T` is.
+  * If `C2` is invariant in its *i*th type parameter, then `Ti` occurs in invariant position, regardless of what the variance of the occurrence of `T` is.

 For instance, consider again our implementation of `Queue`: